ayeshavm/fashion-recommender/README.md

 ## 🧹 **Data Processing**
-- images were renamed
+- Renamed images into a standard naming convention.
-- BLIP captions were not producing accurate captions, and have to be cleaned up for this MVP
+- BLIP captions generated were not producing accurate captions, and have to be cleaned up for this MVP
-- Generate the graph architecture, where
-   - `Nodes` : item node i.e. each item image will have an item node attribute node i.e. each keyword will correspond to an attribute node
-   - `Edges` : item -> attribute edge, and we have item -> item for item similarity edges

 Example of BLIP captions generated: